 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVSatisfy_us in/on/at/with_morning steadfast_love_your and_sing_for_joy and_glad in_all days_our.
+OET-LV Satisfy_us in/on/at/with_morning steadfast_love_of_your and_sing_for_joy and_glad in_all days_of_our.

-UHBשׁוּבָ֣ה יְ֭הוָה עַד־מָתָ֑י וְ֝הִנָּחֵ֗ם עַל־עֲבָדֶֽיךָ׃
+UHB שׁוּבָ֣ה יְ֭הוָה עַד־מָתָ֑י וְ֝הִנָּחֵ֗ם עַל־עֲבָדֶֽיךָ׃ ‡

-(shūⱱāh yahweh ˊad-mātāy vəhinnāḩēm ˊal-ˊₐⱱādeykā.)
+(shūⱱāh yhwh ˊad-mātāy vəhinnāḩēm ˊal-ˊₐⱱādeykā.)

-Key: yellow:verbs, green:YHWH.
+Key: khaki:verbs, green:YHWH.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).